kodecocodes/i9t/contacts/contacts.markdown

 Currently, the user cannot import contacts.
 When the user selects a contact, the **CNContactPickerViewController** only shows more information about the contact.

-In order to fix this problem, you need to take advantage of **CNContactPickerDelegate** methods.
+In order to fix this problem, you need to take advantage of `CNContactPickerDelegate` methods.

-**CNContactPickerDelegate** has five optional methods, but the one that you are most interested in is `contactPicker(_:didSelectContacts:)`.
-By implementing this method, the **CNContactPickerViewController** knows that you want to support multiple selection.
+The `CNContactPickerDelegate` protocol has five optional methods, but the one that you are most interested in is `contactPicker(_:didSelectContacts:)`.
+By implementing this method, the `CNContactPickerViewController` knows that you want to support multiple selection.

-Add this delegate method to the **CNContactPickerDelegate** extension with an empty implementation:
+Add this delegate method to the `CNContactPickerDelegate` extension in **FriendsViewController.swift**:

 ```swift
 func contactPicker(picker: CNContactPickerViewController, didSelectContacts contacts: [CNContact]) {